AEMacBeath/project-community-ui/README.md

 2. Bug:    Buttons and MoreDropDown menu items have a blue background and shadow.
     Fix:    [button:focus {box-shadow:none !important;}](https://stackoverflow.com/questions/63593788/react-button-has-blue-border-around-it-when-clicking)

+3. Bug:    Refresh required to see updated content.
+    Fix:

 ## Technologies Used